cedadev/cc-yaml/README.md

 plugin that generates check suites from YAML descriptions.

-It is to be used with the [generator-plugins branch](https://github.com/joesingo/compliance-checker/tree/generator-plugins) of my fork of `compliance-checker` which is still a work in progress.
+It is to be used with the [generator-plugins branch](https://github.com/joesingo/compliance-checker/tree/generator-plugins) of my fork of `compliance-checker`.

 ## Installation